What are cumulative impacts?

 Cumulative impacts are the combined effects that human activities and natural processes have on our environment.

 What is NWT CIMP?

-The Northwest Territories Cumulative Impact Monitoring Program (NWT CIMP) is a source of environmental monitoring and research in the Northwest Territories (NWT).
-The program coordinates, conducts and funds the collection, analysis and reporting of information related to environmental conditions in the NWT.
-Its main purpose is to support better resource management decision-making and the wise use of our resources by furthering our understanding of cumulative impacts and environmental trends.
+The Northwest Territories Cumulative Impact Monitoring Program (NWT CIMP) is a source of environmental monitoring and research in the NWT.
+The program coordinates, conducts and funds the collection, analysis and reporting of information related to environmental conditions.
+Its main purpose is to better support resource management decision-making and the wise use of our resources by furthering our understanding of cumulative impacts and environmental trends.

 - All NWT CIMP project results are available on the NWT Discovery Portal.

 - The NWT Inventory of Landscape Change webviewer provides disturbance mapping information in the NWT.

 - The NWT Environmental Research Bulletins (NERB) are series of brief plain language summaries of various environmental research findings.

 - 2016-2020 summary results for caribou, water, fish and traditional knowledge projects is available here.